aroemers/rmap/README.md

 ### Core functions on the recursive map

 This subsection discusses some of the core Clojure functions, and how they work on the recursive maps.
-Although this is far from exhaustive, it should give a general idea of how to deal with (and possibly keep) lazines.
+Although this is far from exhaustive, it should give a general idea of how to deal with (and possibly keep) laziness.

 #### `seq`